Downton Abbey (film)

 Downton Abbey is a 2019 historical drama film directed by Michael Engler from a screenplay by Julian Fellowes, based on the television series of the same name created by Fellowes.
 The film continues the storyline from the series, with much of the original cast returning.
-A sequel, Downton Abbey: A New Era, was released in the United Kingdom in April 2022 and a second sequel, Downton Abbey: The Grand Finale, was released in September 2025.

-Set in 1927, this film depicts a royal visit to the Crawley family's stately home in Yorkshire.
+Set in 1927, the film depicts a royal visit to the Crawley family's stately home in Yorkshire.
 As royal staff members descend on Downton, an assassin has also arrived and attempts to kill the monarch.

-After the series ended, a film adaptation was reportedly being considered in April 2016, with Fellowes working on an outline plot.
-The producers confirmed that a feature-length film would be made in July 2018, and principal photography started in London later the following month, and in other places in England, including Shepperton Studios and Highclere Castle.
-Filming ended that November, with a $13–20 million budget.

-Downton Abbey premiered at the Odeon Luxe Leicester Square in London on 9 September 2019, and was released in the United Kingdom on 13 September and in the United States on 20 September, by Focus Features.
+Downton Abbey premiered at the Odeon Luxe Leicester Square in London on 9 September 2019, and was released to a wide audience on 13 September in the United Kingdom, and 20 September in the United States by Focus Features.
 The film received generally positive reviews from critics and grossed $194.7 million worldwide.
+Two sequels have been produced: Downton Abbey: A New Era (2022) and Downton Abbey: The Grand Finale (2025).